ircop/remote-cli/README.md

 You can call Cmd(string) - it will send your data to remote and read output until it matched default pattern.

+**Note:** this tool also strips out all escape sequences (like colors), because they often makes impossible to parse output with scripts.

 # Some examples